 Students are allowed to drop courses after the end of the registration period.
-To do so, a Program Change Form is obtained from and returned to the Office of the University Registrar.
-Courses must be dropped no later than one week prior to the beginning of the examination period.
+To do so, an add/drop form is obtained from the registrar's Web site, the necessary signatures are obtained, and the form is returned to the Office of the University Registrar.
+Courses must be dropped no later than the published deadline in the Academic Calendar.